Frequently Asked Questions (FAQs)

-- Currently, the HPCN is mandatory for fenestration contractors that want to be eligible for their customers to receive window rebates from the CleanBC Better Homes income-qualified offer.
+- Currently, the HPCN is mandatory for contractors that want to be eligible for their customers to receive rebates or incentives from the CleanBC Better Homes and Home Renovation Rebate programs and the CleanBC Better Homes income-qualified offer (launching soon).
 Registration in the HPCN does not replace provincial and/or industry regulations pertaining to your sector of work and is not part of the mandatory requirements for contractors to complete work in BC.

 Q. Is there a cost to register for the network?